Uncertain Cure

 Azumi let out a short giggle, though the sarcasm in it didn’t go unnoticed.
 “Sure, I’ll just count on you for everything, then.”

 “Get some sleep now,” Victor said, his tone shifting to something practical as he leaned over to the bedside table, grabbing a notebook.
-“We’re heading out tomorrow to gather supplies for this big ‘journey’ of yours.”
+“Me and Hiroshi will be heading out again tomorrow to gather supplies for this big ‘journey’ of yours.”

 He turned back to her, flipping the notebook open and holding it out.
 “Do you need to add anything to the list?
 Maybe sunscreen?
 I don’t want my girlfriend’s skin getting damaged out there.”